Possible direct measurement of the expansion rate of the universe: Methodology and discussion

 Recall that the luminosity distance is defined through

 where $L$ is the luminosity of the source and $F$ is the observed flux, we have

 where $\Delta F$ and $\Delta L$ are the changes in $F$ and $L$ during the time interval $\Delta t_0$.
-So, if we point our telescope to some extremely stable source such that $\Delta L / L$ can be ignored in Eq.~(\ref{eq:Delta_lnF}) and manage to measure the flux $F$ to a very high precision, we could measure $\Delta d_L / d_L$ indirectly through $\Delta F / F$.
+So, if we point our telescope to some extremely stable source such that $\Delta L / L$ can be ignored in Eq.~(\ref{eq:Delta_lnF}) and manage to measure the flux $F$ to a very high precision, we could measure $\Delta d_L / d_L$ indirectly through measuring $\Delta F / F$.
 Thus, Eq.~(\ref{eq:Delta_lnd_2}) could still be used to measure the expansion rate of the universe.
-Then the problem becomes whether there exist such extremely stable sources and whether we could manage to measure the flux $F$ to the precision needed.
+The problem becomes whether there exist such extremely stable sources and whether we could manage to measure the small flux change.

-For the requirement of extremely stable sources, we may consider objects which include lots of similar sources, so that we could statistically reduce $\Delta L / L$ to a very low level.
+For the requirement of extremely stable sources, we may consider objects that include lots of similar sources, so that we could statistically reduce $\Delta L / L$ to a very low level.
 For example, a galaxy includes lots of stars.
 During the time interval $\Delta t_0$, the luminosity of a star in the galaxy may increase or decrease.
-Let $L_i$ be the luminosity of the $i$th star in the galaxy, we may view $\Delta L_i / L_i$ as a random variable and, for a simple estimation, assume it follow the normal distribution $\mathcal{N}(0, \, \sigma^2)$, then, for the galaxy,
+Let $L_i$ be the luminosity of the $i$th star in the galaxy, we may view $\Delta L_i / L_i$ as a random variable and, for a simple estimation, assume it follows the normal distribution $\mathcal{N}(0, \, \sigma^2)$, then, for the galaxy,